webgme/docker-worker-manager/README.md

 ### Tests
 To run the full stack tests the a docker images must be built first.

-Make sure that the node_modules aren't installed before building the image!

 ```
 docker build -t docker-worker-test:<PACKAGE_JSON.version> .